ffund/intro-ml-tss21/notes/0-online-faq.md

 ### Will we have live meetings?
 Is this course synchronous or asynchronous?

 This course includes both synchronous and asynchronous content.
-We will a weekly live meeting on Zoom for a "chalk talk", and you will also have to watch a weekly pre-recorded video of a programming/demo session.
+We will have a weekly live meeting on Zoom for a "chalk talk", and you will also have to watch a weekly pre-recorded video of a programming/demo session.